vcc-csc212/sp21-archive/_docs/labs/lab-04/lab-04.md

 ##### Pointers & References

 Pointers & references can be a bit confusing at first in C++ as the language uses the same symbols for multiple operations.
 For example, the ```*``` symbol can be used to create a pointer, or to de-reference a pointer.
 Similarly, the ```&``` symbol can be used to create a reference or to obtain the memory address of an existing variable.
-Hopefully by the end of this lab we will de-mystify this concept and all be comfortable with using them.
+Hopefully by the end of this lab we will de-mystify this concept and will all be comfortable with using them.

 To be more efficient, the code we'll be writing passes the vector of elements to be sorted by **reference**.
-This makes it so we do not need to make multiple copies of the vector (a mistake many of you made on Assignment 1!), as copying a vector is an expensive operation.
+This makes it so we do not need to make multiple copies of the vector (a mistake many of you made on Deep Dive 1!), as copying a vector is an expensive operation.
 There are three ways in C++ to pass by reference:

 * A pointer ``` int *my_ptr; ```
   * This will create a pointer (memory address) to "point" to the memory address given to it.
 This pointer can be re-assigned, and pointer arithmetic can be performed on it.
 To access the data stored in a pointer (de-reference), use the \* operator again.